kenahoo/RHadoop-Wiki/Fast-k-means.md

 For all iterations after the first, the assignment of points to centers follows a min distance criterion.
 The first lines back-converts `v` to a matrix whereas the second uses the aforementioned `fast.dist` function in combination with `apply` to generate a data points x centers matrix of distances.
 The next assignment, which takes a few lines, aims to compute the row by row min of this distance matrix and return the index of a column containing the minimum for each row.
-We can not use the customary function `min` to accomplish this as it returns only a single number, so we would need to call it for each data point.
-So we need to use its parallel, less known version `pmin` and apply it to the columns of the distance matrix.
+We can not use the customary function `min` to accomplish this as it returns only one number, so we would need to call it for each data point.
+So we need to use its parallel, less known relative `pmin` and apply it to the columns of the distance matrix.
 The output of this is a two column matrix where each row as the index of a row and the column index of the index of the min for that row.
 The following assignment sorts this matrix so that the results are in the same order as the `v` matrix.
-The last few steps are the same as for the first type of map.
+The last few steps are the same as for the first type of map and implement the early reduction we talked about.

 ```r
           else {